Estimated reading time: 3 minutes

 Financing and Repayment Through Product Sales

-This agreement serves as a financing tool by allowing the seller to secure funds upfront for construction or expansion.
+This agreement serves as a financing tool by allowing the seller to secure funds up front for construction or expansion.
 The buyer, in return, gains a long-term supply of products at a predetermined rate.

 The seller repays the prepayment through continuous product sales, covering both the principal amount and interest.
 This structure ensures financial security while guaranteeing the buyer’s supply needs.